MattHartfield/FacSexCoalescentR/README.md

 Each command is defined as follows:

 - N is the population size of the ENTIRE population.
 So if there are d demes, there are N/d individuals per deme.
 Make sure that N/d is an integer!
-- GC is rate of gene conversion, between 0 and 1.
+- GC is the scaled rate of gene conversion, i.e. equal to 2Ng where g is the unscaled probability of gene conversion.
 - Theta is the net neutral mutation rate, 4Nmu.
 Used to determine neutral diversity along the genealogy.
 - 'SwitchingType' is a command to determine what kind of temporal heterogeneity in sex rates are present, if at all.
 The input has to be one of 0, 1, or 2.
 	- 0 indicates transitions between two rates of sex over time ('Temporal change' in rates of sex).
 In this case, the initial rate of sex is determined based on a weighted mean of sex rates (so the more common transition is most likely to be the current state).